AndrewESmith/TheWanderer/README.md

 - **Enhanced Maze Generation**: Ensuring all diamonds are reachable in AI-generated mazes
 - **Multiple Maze Levels**: Creating additional maze layouts with increasing difficulty
 - **Level Password System**: Assigning unique passwords to each maze level for direct access
+- **Cell Item Architecture**: Implementation of a cell-based component system where various items populate cells

 ### Completed Features